LurkingFrog/Enform/README.md

 ## The book

 I like the style that Rust has of making a book on using a library in addition to the straight API documentation.
-Again, this is going to be a TODO, waiting for when I stabilize the API in this project
+Again, this is going to be a TODO, waiting for when I stabilize the API in this project.